vanHeemstraSystems/gitlab-with-liquibase/README.md

 Based on "How we manage our DB has all changed.
 Talking Database, Liquibase, w Robert Reeves -" at https://www.youtube.com/watch?v=riVca7ZSdwg

+Based on "Databases run better with Percona" at https://www.youtube.com/watch?v=qHEmsQpTbG8

 ## 100 - Introduction

 See [README.md](./100/README.md)